Quick Look at these Easy Creamy Tomato Chicken Thighs

 Notes

-- Crockpot Method: you can easily make this in the crockpot, but I would recommend using 3-4 whole chicken breasts instead.
-Simply cook garlic and onions as directed and then add that, along with the remaining ingredients, to the crockpot.
-Cook on high for 2-3 hours or low for 4-6 (or until internal temp reaches 165).
+- Crockpot Method: you can easily make this in a slow cooker, but I would recommend using 3-4 whole chicken breasts instead.
+Cook the garlic and onions as directed and then add that, along with the remaining ingredients, to the crockpot.
+Cook on high for 2-3 hours or low for 4-6 hours (or until internal temp reaches 165 degrees F).

 Emily says